denildominic/denildominic/README.md

 <h1 align=center>I'm Denil Dominic</h1>

 ### I am an...
-💻 Aspiring Software Engineer and a recent graduate in Computer Science from DePaul University<br>
+💻 Aspiring Software Engineer and a recent graduate in Computer Science from DePaul University.<br>

 ### More About Me...